Hevanafa/Posit-92_Wasm/readme.md

 2. **VSCode** with **Pascal** extension by Alessandro Fragnani enabled
 3. Any version of **Node.js** to start the `http-server`

-I'm using a Windows 10 machine to build this project, so **PowerShell** exists by default
+I'm using Windows 10 Home (64-bit, version 22H2, build 19045.6575) to build this project, so PowerShell exists by default

 ## Building